 Prerequisites

-PulseAudio is already configured in the bot container (entrypoint.sh).
+deploy/compose/docker-compose.yml to the bot container.entrypoint.sh).
 No manual setup is needed.

 Known Limitations